 All About My Facebook Groups, Choices, Administration

-As a result of some experimentation, I found that groups that focused on a single topic or theme worked best.
+As a result of some experimentation, I determined groups that focused on a single topic or theme worked best.
 Those who want to participate knew exactly what the group was about.
 There should be no confusion.

 In my own experience in groups managed by many different people I found a range of rules and restrictions.
 Some were good, made for good reason, some were for the convenience of the administrator or group owner, and some seemed to have, as my dad would often say, "No rhyme or reason at all!"